jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

     }
 ```
 ### getAllMessagesU2U

-this method is used to get the chat between two users
+this method is used to get the chat between two users.

+Parameters:
+- $from_email: string the email of the user looking at his/hers chat
+- $to_email: string name of the user chatting to

+The method returns array of messages.
 ```php
     public function getAllMessagesU2U(string $from_email, string $to_email): array
     {